Vladimir Vasilyev (scientist): Work at ITMO University

 Dr. Vasilyev joined Leningrad Institute of Precise Mechanics and Optics (LITMO) in 1983.
 In 1989 he defended his doctoral thesis in "Optical Instrumentation" and "Thermal Physics and Molecular Physics."

 In 1990 Vasilyev was awarded a PhD in Technical Sciences.
 In 1991 he founded and became the head of the department of Computer Technological Systems, which was renamed to the department of Computer Technologies in 1992, and in 1992 received the designation of professor.
 In 1993 he was appointed the first vice-rector.

 Under his leadership, in 1994 the foundations were laid for establishing a federal university computer network RUNNet.
 His team together with several Russian universities set up satellite communications network based on Vuztelecomzentr – a research center for computer communications in higher education, and in collaboration with the largest European academic service provider NORDUnet.

 The new satellite communications systems, developed under Vasilyev's supervision, enabled transmitting data across local and global networks, including the first Russian ATM data transmission system between St. Petersburg and Moscow.

 For the development of the network, Vasilyev and his team received the Government of the Russian Federation Award in Education in 2000.

 In 1995, the Conference of University's Employees elected Vasilyev ITMO University's Rector for five years.
 He's been reelected four times, in 2001, 2006, 2011 and 2015.

 In 2000, Vasilyev was awarded the designation of "Honored Worker of Science of the Russian Federation."
 In May 2006 he received a diploma from the State Duma "for a major contribution to Russian education."

 Vasilyev became a laureate of the President of the Russian Federation Award in Education in 2003 and 2005, and in 2008 once again received the Government of the Russian Federation Award in Education.

 The President of the Russian Federation Award of 2005 recognized the achievements of the team that included the dean of IT and Programming Department Dr. Parfenov and Computer Technologies Department assistants Elizarov and Stankevich for their work "Concept development and organizational structure, teaching materials and software for an innovative system of training highly qualified personnel in the field of IT."

 The professor is a scientific director for research part of federal targeted programs, including "Electronic Russia," “Development of a Unified Educational Information Environment," “Integration of Russia's Science and Higher Education," “Federal Program of Education Development," “Research in Priority Science and Technology Areas."
 He's also the founder of the University's research and pedagogical school "Computer, network and telecommunication technologies."
 It was also his initiative to launch and publish "ITMO University Science and Technology Gazette," that is now among the leading peer-reviewed journals of the Higher Attestation Commission.

 Official income in 2012 – 7.4 million rubles.
 His family's assets include a 100 sq. m apartment and a small share in a 60-meter apartment.
 In 2013, he declared 6.5 million rubles.

-In an interview to Fontanka.ru, Vasilyev noted that his income is comes from contracts with the Ministry of Education and Science as well as research and instruction.
+In an interview to Fontanka.ru, Vasilyev noted that his income comes from contracts with the Ministry of Education and Science as well as research and instruction.